Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: ISAC Signal Processing over Unlicensed Spectrum Bands

 \subsubsection{Velocity estimation process}

-With the following four steps, we can use the unprocessed channel information matrix to estimate the target's velocity information. \begin{itemize} \item \textbf{Step 1:} The processed channel information matrix is obtained by an element-wise complex division and the matrix $\mathbf{Z}$, e.g. (\ref{eq23}). \item \textbf{Step 2:} For each non-zero row vector $\mathbf{k}_n$ of the processed channel information matrix, the FISTA is applied to obtain $\mathbf{Q}_{n'}$. \item \textbf{Step 3:} To improve anti-noise performance, we accumulate and normalize $N_\text{b}$ number of $\mathbf{Q}_{n'}$. $N_\text{b} \le N_\text{c}$ is the number of non-zero row vectors $\mathbf{k}_{n'}$.
-Given that the range of target is unknown, the accumulation is non-coherent. \item \textbf{Step 4:} The peak of power spectrum is searched to obtain the peak index value $l_0$, which is substituted into (\ref{eq28}) to get the velocity of target. \end{itemize}
+With the following four steps, the unprocessed channel information matrix can be used to estimate the target's velocity information. \begin{itemize} \item \textbf{Step 1:} The processed channel information matrix (e.g., Eq. (\ref{eq23})) is obtained by an element-wise complex division and the matrix $\mathbf{Z}$. \item \textbf{Step 2:} For each non-zero row vector $\mathbf{k}_n$ of the processed channel information matrix, the FISTA is applied to obtain $\mathbf{Q}_{n'}$. \item \textbf{Step 3:} To improve anti-noise performance, we accumulate and normalize $N_\text{b}$ velocity power spectra. $N_\text{b} \le N_\text{c}$ is the number of non-zero row vectors $\mathbf{k}_{n'}$.
+Given that the range of target is unknown and the phase of $N_\text{b}$ velocity power spectra not aligned, the accumulation is non-coherent. \item \textbf{Step 4:} The peak of power spectrum is searched to obtain the peak index value $l_0$, which is substituted into (\ref{eq28}) to get the velocity of target. \end{itemize}

 The improved velocity estimation algorithm is given in \hyperref[tab2]{Algorithm 2}.